IL2HorusTeam/il2fb-mission-parser/docs/parsers/mds.rst

   :Output value: ``True`` if ``1``, ``False`` otherwise

 MDS_Radar_ScoutRadar_MaxRange
-  Maximum scan range: determines the range (in kilometers) in which scouts can identify other aircrafts.
+  Maximum scan range: determines the range (in km) in which scouts can identify other aircrafts.

   :Output path: ``radar.scouts.max_range``